 John Clarke-Plymouth Sailor: Very unique and intriguing perspective of a common sailor in uncommon circumstances with courage and response to a moment in history as he rescued a crew of leaders in a boating incident that would have otherwise changed history.
 Hear his observations of the Pilgrims.
 This program, as with the following one, has a number of objects used throughout the presentation.
 He later was involved with the landing of the Jamestown party.
 (See slide show: Sea Farers and Pirates/ Merchants, Planters and Pioneers)

-The Story of Henry Spelman- Man of Two Cultures: Experience this remarkable story of a young misfit boy who ran away from his home in England, was exchanged by John Smith with Powhatan Indians to learn of their cultures, was nearly killed by the tribe- but was later considered unfit to live with the settlers due to their influences upon him!
+Henry Spelman- Man of Two Cultures: Experience this remarkable story of a young misfit boy who ran away from his home in England, was exchanged by John Smith with Powhatan Indians to learn of their cultures, was nearly killed by the tribe- but was later considered unfit to live with the settlers due to their influences upon him!
 This man without-a-country has a surprising and heart-rending story to tell and full of adventure and challenge.
 (See slide show: Sea Farers and Pirates)

 John Howard- Plymouth Settler: Interesting story of this settlement and religious experiment from the viewpoint of a founding Dissenter as he traces their miraculous journey from Europe to the New World.
 Similar to some of John Clarke’s story from a different perspective.
 (See slide show: Merchants, Planters and Pioneers)